l1990790120/mspaint.exe/README.md

 ## Development

-Jvascript packages are managed by npm and compiled by browserify.
+Javascript packages are managed by npm and compiled by browserify.

 ```bash
 npm install